ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 - `mapToFieldValueResolver` - returns the resolver, as an expression language string, values are resolved with
 - `mapToFieldDefinitionType`- returns the GraphQL type field definitions of the mapped type

-Only implement methods that you need, the rest will be handled by other mappers (configuration or default).
+Only implement methods that you need, the rest is handled by other mappers (configuration or default).
 When a mapper method is decorated, you need to call the decorated service method for unsupported types.
 To do that, you need to replace `mapXXX` by the method it's in: